changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-architecture.md

 <properties
-   pageTitle="Service Fabric のアーキテクチャ | Microsoft Azure"
+   pageTitle="Service Fabric architecture | Microsoft Azure"
-   description="Service Fabric とは、スケーラブルで信頼性が高く管理しやすいクラウド向けアプリケーションの構築に使用される分散型システム プラットフォームです。この記事は、Service Fabric のアーキテクチャを説明しています。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="rishirsinha"
+   description="Service Fabric is a distributed systems platform used to build scalable, reliable, and easily-managed applications for the cloud.
+This article shows the architecture of Service Fabric." services="service-fabric" documentationCenter=".net" authors="rishirsinha"